Marion County Record’s seized items being returned

 MARION COUNTY, Kan.
 (KSNW) – Days after the Marion County Record‘s items were seized in a raid by the Marion Police Department, they are being returned.

-Attorney Bernie Rhodes for the Marion County Record said the Marion County Attorney has withdrawn the search warrant, and the items seized are being released.
+Bernie Rhodes, attorney for the newspaper, said the Marion County Attorney has withdrawn the search warrant, and the items seized are being released.

 The Kansas Bureau of Investigation says the “investigation remains open, however, we have determined in collaboration with the Marion County Attorney, that the investigation will proceed independently, and without review or examination of any of the evidence seized on Friday, Aug.
 11.”

-On Friday, Marion police seized the newspaper’s computers, phones and file server, and the personal cellphones of staff, based on a search warrant investigating alleged identity theft.
+On Friday, Marion police seized the newspaper’s computers, phones and file server, and the personal cellphones of staff.

-Police simultaneously raided publisher and editor Eric Meyer’s home, seizing computers, his cell phone and the home’s internet router.
-Meyer blames the stress of the home raid for the Saturday death of his 98-year-old mother, Joan.
+A warrant signed by a magistrate Friday about two hours before the raid said that local police sought to gather evidence of potential identity theft and other computer crimes stemming from a conflict between the newspaper and a local restaurant owner, Kari Newell.

-The Marion County Record told law enforcement they had no plans to publish the information in a story, but one week later, police came into the building with a warrant signed by Marion County Court Magistrate Judge Laura Viar and seized equipment, according to Meyer.
+The Marion County Record told law enforcement they had no plans to publish the information in a story, but one week later, police came into the building with a search warrant and seized equipment.

-The newspaper’s attorney released a statement about the seized items being released.
+Police simultaneously raided the newsroom and the publisher’s home, seizing computers, his cell phone and the home’s internet router.
+Meyer blames the stress of the home raid for the Saturday death of his 98-year-old mother, Joan, the paper’s co-owner.

 On Wednesday, the Marion County Record published its first newspaper since the incident.
 The front page headline is “SEIZED … but not silenced.”